-The Corporation is a blended component unit of the Town of Amherst, New York.
+The Corporation is a blended component unit of the Town of Amherst, New York (the Town) because the Town appoints a voting majority of the Corporation's board but is, in substance, part of the Town's operations.

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES